-remote provisioning based on UE Parameters Update Procedure as defined in TS 23.502 [6] can be used for provisioning of credentials and other information to enable access to SO-SNPN.
+- Remote provisioning based on UE Parameters Update Procedure as defined in TS 23.502 [6] can be used for provisioning of credentials and other information to enable access to SO-SNPN.
 After Registration Complete, while onboarding is still in progress, UPU is imminent, thus, the NAS signalling connection shall not be released.
 It shall be possible that the SO-SNPN credentials being provisioned are not accessible (e.g. by using an additional credential in the UE) by the onboarding network;

-NOTE 1: The UE may support the Control Plane remote provisioning or the User Plane remote provisioning.
+- When the PS is a standalone network function, the role of the PS is assumed to be the initiator of the UE Parameters Update procedure, therefore, similar to the role that UDM plays in the existing procedure.